Top 5 things you need to know about genetic carrier screening

 21 April 2022

 Genetic carrier screening assesses your chance of having a child with a single gene condition.
 Examples of single gene conditions include cystic fibrosis, Fragile X syndrome and spinal muscular atrophy.
 We’re all carriers of changes in our genetic code which do not have any impact on us, so we may never be aware of this.
-Genetic carrier screening identifies the single gene conditions that you carry, and helps you understand the chance that you could pass a genetic condition onto your child. recommends that anyone who is planning a pregnancy or is in the early stages of pregnancy considers genetic carrier screening.
+Genetic carrier screening identifies the single gene conditions that you carry, and helps you understand the chance that you could pass a genetic condition onto your child.
+The Royal Australian and New Zealand College of Obstetricians and Gynaecologists recommends that anyone who is planning a pregnancy or is in the early stages of pregnancy considers genetic carrier screening.

 You can get genetic carrier screening done as a couple, or as a single person.
 If you get genetic carrier screening done as a single person, it is recommended that any of your future reproductive partners (including donors) also undergo genetic carrier screening.
 A genetics expert can compare you and your reproductive partner’s genetic carrier screening reports and assess your chance of having a child with a single gene condition.
 If you do have a reproductive partner, both partners will need to undergo genetic carrier screening.
 When you purchase two genetic carrier screening kits from Monash IVF, you receive a discount.